-Use a financial tracking software product such as Mint or Quicken to systematically track all of your income and expenses.
+Use a financial tracking software to systematically track your income and expenses.
 Be sure your budget includes categories for retirement savings and, for homeowners, a plan to set aside at least 1% of the cost of your home per year for home improvements, maintenance, and repairs.

 We often find there is a financial optimist and pessimist in each household.
-One person hawks the bills and is putting on the brakes while the other wants to spend and fearlessly forge ahead.
+One person hawks the bills while the other wants to spend and fearlessly forge ahead.
 The optimist will tend to underestimate or forget about important expenses while the pessimist can be too conservative and not see opportunity.
 A working budget and income/expense tracking system can get both parties on the same page.

 Once this step is completed you can begin to clearly see how much home you can comfortably afford, how much debt you are currently carrying, and how much savings you have to put towards a downpayment, closing costs, moving expenses, and new home renovations/updates.
+Beware: there are many hidden homeownership costs that first time buyers don’t account for.
 Your lender will tell you how much the bank is willing to loan you, you have do decide how much debt to take on and the number can be very different.

 Hire an experienced, local real estate agent and mortgage lender.
-After 17 years of selling and buying homes for clients, I have seen a lot!
+After 20 years of selling and buying homes for clients, I have seen a lot!
 I have some great stories, a few horror stories, and a lot of perspective on the industry and market in Ann Arbor.
-There are lots of great agents and lenders practicing in Ann Arbor who have been around the block a time or two and know what it takes to help people find and purchase their dream home.
-Your job is to connect with a few and hire a real estate agent and a lender you are comfortable with.
+There are great agents and lenders in Ann Arbor who know how to help you purchase your dream home.
+Your job is to connect with a few and hire an agent and lender you are comfortable with.

 What do you need to find out?
 Is this person a good listener?
 Do they have time for you or do they always seem unavailable, are they consultative in nature?
 Can they negotiate well for you?
 Do they have good ideas to share that you have not thought about?
 Do they have resources to offer and are they connected in the community?
-Do they offer a systematic approach to buying a home or do you feel they just want to get to the closing table?
-Do they answer all of your questions, if not on the spot then with a follow-up call or email?
+Can they offer a systematic approach to buying a home?
+Will they answer all of your questions?
 Do they have testimonials and references available?

 Use your agent to get at least two mortgage lender recommendations.
 Your agent will have a rapport with many lenders and will offer the ones that get the job done on time, are available to consult and answer questions, and have a great track record.